Olusesan/UpNepa/README.md

 # UpNepa
-A Power Management Application Project for Unite Learning This is a collaborative project for Unite Learninng students class of March 2024.
+A Power Management Application Project for Unite Learning This is a collaborative project for Unite Learning students class of March 2024.

 # About the project